The Student’s Guide to Nutrition

 With unfettered access to buffet-style dining halls and late-night food delivery, it's no surprise that so many students gain weight when they go to college.

-A nutritional study of public university freshman found that one in four students gained 10 pounds or more in their first year on campus.
-The study monitored each student’s consumption habits and, predictably, the students who gained the most weight ate fewer fruits and vegetables, indulged in fattier foods, and slept less than students who did not gain weight.
+A nutritional study of first-year students found that 1 in 4 students gained 10 pounds or more in their first year on campus.
+Those who gained the most weight ate fewer fruits and vegetables, indulged in fattier foods, and slept less than students who did not gain weight.

 Ultimately, fast food and unhealthy snacks simply don't provide you with the nutrition you need to perform well in school.
 Developing a balanced and nutritional diet at a young age can both enhance your academic performance and prepare you for a lifetime of healthy eating.